sudhir4ev/vite-plugin-inject-dotenv/README.md

 <p align="center">
   A Vite plugin to inject env variables into a selected source file after the build.
-This allows us to create customize build for a given deployment env without performing a full build.
+This allows us to customize build for a given deployment env without performing a full build.
 </p>

+# How it works
+Enables env variables substitution into your asset bundle.
+The substitution is done by a shell script which is generated as part of the build artefact.

+> Requirement: The script uses `.env.example` file as source of truth for which variables should be tracked for substitution.

 ## Install